How to Get More 5-Star Online Reviews

-As long as you include the five characteristics above, you can ask for reviews in whatever way fits your business and your voice.
+You need to ask for reviews in a way that feels natural for your brand and includes the five characteristics we talked about above.
 Here are a couple of examples to help guide you.

 We're always following up with our Text Request customers to see how they're enjoying the service, and if there's anything else we can do for them.

-When things are going well, we ask them to share it on Google, like in the image below.
-These messages keep the conversation personal, show our appreciation, and make it easy for customers to take the next step.
+When things are going well, we ask them to share it on Google.
+These requests are often impromptu, keep the conversation personal, show our appreciation, and make it easy for customers to take the next step.